zth/rescript-relay/README.md

 # reason-relay
 Bindings and a compiler plugin for using Relay with ReasonML.

+_REQUIRES BuckleScript 6, which is currently in beta_

 _NOTE: This is alpha-grade software and various aspects of the API is likely to change in the near future.
 We're also missing support for a few core Relay features in waiting for the official Relay hooks based APIs.
 It is not recommended to use this for production apps yet, but you're welcome and encouraged to try it out and post your feedback._

 Please refer to ARCHITECTURE.md for a more thorough overview of the different parts and the reasoning behind them.